kingychiu/target-permutation-importances/README.md

 **Python Version**

 You can find the suggested development Python version in `.python-version`.
-You might consider setting up `Pyenv` if you want to have multiple Python versions in your machine.
+You might consider setting up `Pyenv` if you want to have multiple Python versions on your machine.

 **Python packages**

 This repository is setup with `Poetry`.
-If you are not familiar with Poetry, you can find packages requirements are listed in `pyproject.toml`.
+If you are not familiar with Poetry, you can find package requirements listed in `pyproject.toml`.
-Otherwise, you can just set up with `poetry install`
+Otherwise, you can just set it up with `poetry install`

 **Run Benchmarks**

-To run benchmark locally on your machine, run `make run_tabular_benchmark` or `python -m benchmarks.run_tabular_benchmark`
+To run the benchmark locally on your machine, run `make run_tabular_benchmark` or `python -m benchmarks.run_tabular_benchmark`

 **Make Changes**